Boards and Annual Conference Venues

 JANUARY 11, 2016

 Our conferences are planned to educate attendees for an era that no longer exists.
 Most of our conference attendees were educated on how to be right.
-In order for fearless, transformative conversations to occur, conference organizers must plan for and facilitate experiences that move conversations from power over others to power with others.
-Thus hinge time.
+Level 1: Transactional – delivery and exchange of information and data (where most conference experiences occur).

 When Your Conference Planning Process Eclipses Your Purpose